EPCCed/eidf-docs/docs/access/project.md

 You can then use this costing in any grant appliction, or in a Purchase Order.

-*If you have funding secure, please proceed with your application*
+_If you have funding secured, please proceed with your application_

 #### Editors